Sharif-Minhaz/nestjs-routes-viewer/README.md

 **Description** :
-`nest-routes-viewer` is a lightweight utility for NestJS applications that logs all registered routes in a clear and structured format.
+`nestjs-routes-viewer` is a lightweight utility for NestJS applications that logs all registered routes in a clear and structured format.
 It simplifies debugging and route management by providing an easy way to view all HTTP methods and paths in your NestJS application.

 **Features** :